Shonkware/DroidModLoader/README.md

 # DroidModLoader

-DroidModLoader is an Android-based mod manager for Bethesda games, designed for shared-storage game installs and Windows container environments.
+DroidModLoader is an Android based mod manager for Bethesda games, designed for shared storage game installs and Windows container environments.
 The project is focused on making mobile modding more organized, easier, and more scalable for users who want a practical way to build and maintain modded game setups on Android.

-The primary development and testing target for this project is GameNative, which will be used to validate modlists, mod structure, deployment behavior, and compatibility in real-world use.
+The primary development and testing target for this project is GameNative, which will be used to validate modlists, mod structure, deployment behavior, and compatibility in real world use.

 ---

 ## Overview

 Modding Bethesda games on Android currently involves a lot of manual file handling, trial and error, and limited visibility into what is actually happening inside a setup.
-Desktop mod managers solve many of these problems on PC, but equivalent tooling for Android and container-based workflows is non-existant.
+Desktop mod managers solve many of these problems on PC, but equivalent tooling for Android and container based workflows is non-existant.

 DroidModLoader is being built to fill that gap.

-The goal is not just to extract archives, but to provide a structured mod management layer that helps users install mods cleanly, understand conflicts, manage profiles, and build stable foundations for long-term modded playthroughs.
+The goal is not just to extract archives, but to provide a structured mod management layer that helps users install mods cleanly, understand conflicts, manage profiles, and build stable foundations for long term modded playthroughs.

 ---